seifhussam/MARLClassification/documentation.md

 - Stores the information in the mlflow log
 - Show the progress in the console
 - Save the model information

+## **marl_classification/metrics.py**:

+- Can be used to format metrics
+- Defines the class Meter that stores a list of processed results, which can be limited by a window_size argument
+- Defines the class ConfusionMeter which includes functions to calculates metrics such as confusion matrix, precision, and recall.
+It can also save an image of the confusion matrix